By Alexandra Porter (Ngā Taonga Sound & Vision)

 Below are the first couple of audio tracks from the LP, which for me highlight the tone of this 1970s te reo lesson.
 The lesson was originally created for radio, though now of course the station is better known as RNZ – Radio New Zealand, Te Reo Irirangi o Aotearoa.

-Below are details transcribed from the rear of the LP cover:
+Transcription from the rear of the 'Maori for Beginners' LP cover:

 Each conversation is spoken clearly and precisely, but a normal conversational speed is maintained.
 The dialect is standard Maori, understood by competent speakers of the language from any part of NZ.
 Care has been taken to avoid dialectical features restricted to certain tribal areas.